Personaz1/AgentX/README.md

 ⚠️ **DISCLAIMER: This tool is for EDUCATIONAL PURPOSES ONLY.
 The author is not responsible for any misuse or damage caused by this program.
 Only use on systems you have permission to access.**

+⚠️ **IMPORTANT NOTICE: This entire codebase was accidentally generated and implemented with the assistance of AI.
+We have realized that we may have unintentionally created code that could violate laws regarding computer security and unauthorized access tools.
+We deeply regret this oversight and do not condone the use of this code for any malicious purposes.
+This repository exists purely for academic understanding of security vulnerabilities.**

 ## Key Features

 - 🤖 **AI-Powered Command Interpretation**: Use natural language to control the agent